rootstrap/django-drip-campaigns/README.md

 If you haven't, create a superuser with the [django createsuperuser command](https://docs.djangoproject.com/en/3.0/intro/tutorial02/#creating-an-admin-user).
 Enter with the admin user, and select `Drips` to manage them.
 You will be able to:

-- View the drips.
+- View created drips.
 - Create a new drip.
 - Select and delete drips.

 ### Create Drip

-In the django admin, after select `Drips`, you can click on `ADD DRIP +` button to create a new drip.
+In the django admin, after select `Drips`, you can click on `ADD DRIP +` button to create a new one.
 You will see the `add drip` page:

 <img src="docs/images/add_drip_page.png" alt="Add Drip" width="700" />